-Refunds will be made within thirty (30) calendar days after the applicant's/student's written request or within thirty (30) calendar days after his/her first scheduled class day.
-All students will be subject to the institutional refund policy.
 Refund entitlement is calculated on the total fees due under the contract, less the applicable non-refundable Application and Assessment Fees.
-Where total fees have not yet been collected, the school is not responsible for refunding more than has been collected to date and a student may be required to pay for amounts due under the contract.
+Where total fees have not yet been collected, the College is not responsible for refunding more than has been collected to date and a student may be required to pay for amounts due under the contract.